 If you’ve never been to the Cotswolds before, you’re in for a real treat.
 Designated an official Area of Outstanding Natural Beauty (AONB) in 1966, the Cotswolds is a treasured tourist attraction in the United Kingdom.

+The area covers parts of Wiltshire, Somerset, Oxfordshire, and Worcestershire.
+This stunning landscape boasts rolling hills, meadows, and an abundance of natural beauty.
 If you’re looking for Castle Combe Village, head to Wiltshire County in the South West area of England.
 Wiltshire is about eight kilometres outside of Chippenham.

 History of Castle Combe Village